13

 Silence.

-“I like you, Vedant,” she said next, her voice gaining speed.
-Like this was a script she’d rehearsed and now needed to outrun.
-“Let’s date.
-And then get married.”
+"I like you, Vedant," she said next, her voice gaining speed, like this was a script she'd rehearsed.
+"Let's date.
+And then get married."

 She paused, waiting.